mcc-us/bookkeeping/_pages/chap01.corporation-types.md

 - Has concept of **"pass-through taxation" & avoids double taxation**.
 - Like a partnership, the corp pays NO income tax.
 - Owner's have limited liability

+Understanding Business Structures for Bookkeepers
+---

+Financial Reporting:

+- Helps identify potential risks and compliance issues based on the structure (e.g., sole proprietor vs. LLC) or (e.g., tax rules for S-Corps vs. C-Corps).

+Decision-Making & Analysis:

+- Financial ratios & metrics might differ based on structure.
+- Provides tailored financial advice considering legal and operational aspects.
+- Identifies financial strengths and weaknesses unique to each structure.

+Client Communication & Service:

+- Cater services to specific financial reporting, tax, and compliance needs.
+- Explains financial concepts relevant to their structure and challenges.
+- Build trust by demonstrating understanding of their business type.

+### Importance of Business Types

+1. **Sole Proprietorships**: Easy to form, but owners have unlimited liability for business debts.

+2. **Partnerships**: Shared ownership and management, with variations like general partnerships (all partners fully liable) and limited partnerships (limited liability for some partners).

+3. **Corporations**: Separate legal entity from owners, offering limited liability and potential for raising capital.
+Consider sub-categories like C-Corps (double taxation) and S-Corps (avoid double taxation).

+4. **Limited Liability Companies (LLCs)**: Combine flexibility of a partnership with limited liability protection for owners.

 ### LLC v.
 LLP